All volunteers are trained with 40 hours of horticultural classes and return 40 hours of volunteer service in Blount County.

 The Interns completed a lot of the basics - Intro to Botany, Soil Sciences and Water Management, Plant Pathology, Tennessee Vegetation and Flora and have been to the UT Gardens Greenhouse for a session on seed starting.
 All students also completed indoctrination in the MG Program and Volunteer Guidelines.
 Interns enjoyed an opportunity to begin that all important volunteer time by attending the pruning demo and work day at the Maryville College’s Fruit Tree Grove.

 As is standard with the MG Program in Tennessee, all Interns must complete 40 hours of volunteer activity and accumulate an additional 8 hours of CEU credits in the calendar year of their Internship to reach the Certified level.

 The Master Gardener program, conducted throughout the US and Canada, is a two part educational effort in which enthusiastic gardeners are provided intense horticulture training.
 In return they “pay back” local university extension agents through volunteerism.

 Blount County Master Gardeners' projects include a partnership with Habitat for Humanity, Project Hope a youth- and science-based program to teach middle school students STEM through gardening, an annual plant sale, the Shakespeare Garden at the Blount County Public Library, the Townsend River Walk, and the Maryville College Grove project, to name a few.

-An application is available at the link below, or you can obtain one at the Blount County Extension office located at 1219 McArthur Road, Maryville, TN, 37804
+When the class is offered, applications are at the link below, or you can obtain one at the Blount County Extension office located at 1219 McArthur Road, Maryville, TN, 37804